 Stack air emission analysis and air quality monitoring was conducted at Sabria and Oum Chiah in September 2024.
 Analysis of the results demonstrated that the Group was in compliance with approved thresholds of groundwater and soil contaminants and required solid waste management.
 The Group's own review of air emissions showed compliance in all areas, in accordance with the air quality limits set by Decree No. 2018-447 of 18 May 2018 and Decree No.2010-2519 of 28 September 2010, except for carbon monoxide ("CO") emissions from older fixed equipment.
 The Group has investigated mitigation measures and a short and medium-term action plan with an enhanced preventative maintenance programme has been implemented to address this, including the refurbishment and overhaul of affected equipment.
-Ground water monitoring is conducted on a yearly basis from existing water wells drilled at Sabria.
 No evidence of pollution has been reported.
 Five piezometer wells were drilled at Sabria to monitor the ground water table in 2014 which continue to be monitored.